tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 4. Remove unnecessary columns and rows.

 #### Procedure
-- Create new database and import csv file
+- Create new database and import csv file.
 We need to create a new database (world_layoffs) in MySQL so we can upload the dataset (layoffs.csv) and start manipulating the data.
 -